 Practical Tips: Għar Lapsi

 Għar Lapsi is about 20 minutes by car from Valletta.
 Limited parking is available (free), but it fills up by 11am on weekends.
 Arrive early or come after 4pm.
-The “beach” is entirely rocky, so water shoes are essential.
+The “beach” is entirely rocky, so water shoes like these quick dry aqua socks are essential.
 There’s a small restaurant serving excellent grilled fish and cold Cisk beer.
 No admission fee for the swimming area.
 The cart ruts site is always accessible and free.

-Pro Tip: Bring snorkeling gear—the underwater visibility here often exceeds 30 meters, and the rock formations continue below the surface in fascinating ways.
+Pro Tip: Bring snorkeling gear like this compact set—the underwater visibility here often exceeds 30 meters, and the rock formations continue below the surface in fascinating ways.

 Golden Bay: Viking Raids and Sunset Swims